Improving Human Sequential Decision-Making with Reinforcement Learning: Tip Inference Algorithm

 where $o$ is an order, $s$ is a subtask, and $w$ is a virtual worker.

 Even with this action decomposition, we found that these tips are still too complicated for human users to internalize.
-Thus, we post-process the tips inferred by our algorithm by aggregating over tuples $(o,s,w)$ that have the same $s$ and $w$.\footnote{We experimented with \textit{combinations} of tips in exploratory pilots, and found that AMT workers were unable to operationalize and comply with such complex tips even though they might be part of an optimal strategy.} For example, instead of considering two separate tips
+Thus, we post-process the tips inferred by our algorithm by aggregating over tuples $(o,s,w)$ that have the same $s$ and $w$.\footnote{We experimented with \textit{combinations} of tips in exploratory pilots, and found that AMT workers were unable to operationalize and comply with such complex tips even though they might be part of an optimal strategy.} In particular, consider a tip $\rho=(\psi,a)$ with state predicate $\psi$ and action $a$, where $a=(o,s,w)$ is a tuple consisting of a subtask $s$ of an order $o$ that is to be assigned to worker $w$.
+Our algorithm first aggregates all tips of the form $\rho=(\psi,(o,s,w))$ with the same subtask-worker pair $(s,w)$, to obtain a list $R_{s,w}=\{\rho_1,...,\rho_k\}$ for each $(s,w)$ pair.
+This $(s,w)$ pair is converted into a tip by counting the number of distinct orders $o$ that occur across $\rho\in R_{s,w}$; if $j$ different orders $o$ occur, then the tip becomes